 The most obvious response to why I tweet political things is that the Bible does not forbid it.
 There are no Scriptures that prohibit a believer from engaging in politics, economics, and other disciplines and vocations that are part of how we live.

-Each person has to determine at what level they want to engage politics.
-Engaging or non-engagement is not sinful necessarily.
+Each person has to determine at what level they want to engage in politics.
+Engaging or non-engagement is not necessarily sinful.
 Each person has to purpose in his heart what is right for them to do.

 Whether or not politics stink is an opinion, though it should be irrelevant in the sense that a lot of things “stink,” but potential messiness should not be prohibitive regarding a person’s engagement.

 Some people say the church stinks, and they use that as an excuse not to be part of a local gathering.
 Others think similar things about the messiness of a person’s life.
 There are many “stinking things” in our fallen world.
 What would you expect (John 11:39; Job 19:17)?